 Stacked Deck is effective in preventing and reducing the risk of problem gambling among teens and young adults.
 Offered in five to six sessions that extend from 35-45 minutes each, the program is aimed at changing gambling-related attitudes, knowledge, beliefs and practices.
 The Stacked Deck curriculum is interactive, including activities such as role-playing.

-Participants have designed posters and produced videos with prevention gambling messages.
+Participants have designed posters and produced videos with preventative gambling messages and imformation on the helpline.
 In addition, the curriculum includes take-home “family pages” to engage parents and other family members in the program.
 Participating students are tested on the curriculum before and after the intervention.
 All instructors are trained on the curriculum and are provided with all of the tools to be successful.